nickjag/ramenRouter/README.md

 ## Getting Started

-### Add Ramen
+#### Add Ramen

 Add the "ramen" directory to your public directory, along with the index.php and .htaccess files.

-### Modify the Config File
+#### Modify the Config File

 Modify the config.php file within the "ramen" directory to your needs.

-Inside the config file is where you'll place all your URL paths, which link to controllers and view files:
+Inside the config file is where you'll place all your URL paths, which link to controller and view files:

 ```
 $routing_arr = array(